iotaledger/susee-streams-poc/README.md

             sensors are also used, you need to use the CLI argument '--iota-bridge-url' to specify this ip address.

+The `--act-as-remote-controlled-sensor` argument is especially useful to automatically initialize the x86/PC Sensor in interaction with the <a href="#automatic-sensor-initialization">*Management Console* (`--init-sensor` argument)</a>.
+If you want to exit the *Sensor* application after the initialization has been finished you can use the `--exit-after-successful-initialization` argument:

+    -e, --exit-after-successful-initialization
+            If specified in combination with --act-as-remote-controlled-sensor the command poll loop will be stopped after a KEYLOAD_REGISTRATION confirmation has been send to confirm a successfully processed REGISTER_KEYLOAD_MESSAGE command.
+            This argument is useful when the sensor app runs in automation scripts to allow the initialization of the Sensor and the Sensor app should exit after successful initialization.

-The x86/PC Sensor application can be used to test the `lorawan-rest/binary_request` endpoint of the *IOTA Bridge* application.
+The x86/PC Sensor application can also be used to test the `lorawan-rest/binary_request` endpoint of the *IOTA Bridge* application.
 This is done using the `--use-lorawan-rest-api` argument:

     -l, --use-lorawan-rest-api